Stradivario/gapi-core/README.md

 ***
-**Part of the frameworks and techniques used for creation of this project without which Gapi would not exist :love_letter:**
+**Part of the frameworks and techniques used without which Gapi would not exist :love_letter:**

 - [Inversion of control pattern](https://martinfowler.com/articles/injection.html#InversionOfControl)
 IOC explanation taken from [this](https://stackoverflow.com/a/6551303) article: